Macron would back Angela Merkel as European Commission president | DW | 12.06.2019

 Read more: France, Germany spar over EU leadership

-Current President Jean-Claude Juncker's term is coming to an end and speculation over who will take over the reigns is mounting.
+Current President Jean-Claude Juncker's term is coming to an end and speculation over who will take over the reins is mounting.

 The leading candidate is Germany's Manfred Weber, head of the biggest bloc in the European Parliament — the European People's Party.

-In the French-language RTS interview, Macron repeated his objections to Weber taking over the role, saying he is unknown to voters and that he has not campaigned through Europe.
+In the French-language RTS interview, Macron repeated his objections to Weber taking over the role, saying he is unknown to voters and that he has not campaigned throughout Europe.

 "Europe needs faces, strong personalities, people who have personal credibility and the skills to fill the positions they hold," he said.